Rachnerd/angular2/README.md

 # Angular2Workshop
 ###Quintor
 #####Rachèl Heimbach
-This workshop introduces its participants to components, dependency injection and data-binding.
+This second part of the workshop focuses on Dependency Injection, Reuable code and Advanced Components.

 A great source to help out with the Angular syntax is this [cheat sheet](https://angular.io/cheatsheet).